voxpupuli/puppet-mongodb/REFERENCE.md

 Default value: `undef`

-##### <a name="-mongodb--server--keyfile"></a>`keyfile`

-Data type: `Optional[Stdlib::Absolutepath]`

-Specify the path to a key file to store authentication information.
-This option is only useful for the connection between replica set members.

-Default value: `undef`

 ##### <a name="-mongodb--server--key"></a>`key`

 Data type: `Optional[Variant[String[6], Sensitive[String[6]]]]`

-Specify the key contained within the keyfile.
+When $security_config['keyFile'] is configured this parameter can be used to manage the file content.
 This option is only useful for the connection between replica set members.

 Default value: `undef`